2020Mom/mmh-risk-factors/README.md

-Perinatal health risk factors are divided into three tiers, using a scale which allocates:\
+The maternal mental health health risk factors are divided into three tiers, using a scale which allocates:\
 &emsp;&emsp;up to (3) points per Tier I qualifier,\
 &emsp;&emsp;up to (2) points per Tier II qualifier, and\
 &emsp;&emsp;up to (1) point per Tier III qualifier.\